-The need for more storage space in the home is on many a ‘wish list’.
+The need for more storage space in the home is on many a wish list.
 Moving into a new spacious home seems great to start with, but it’s not long before we fill shelves, cupboards and spare rooms.

 What’s more, you don’t have to part with your possessions.
 Self storage to the rescue!
 We explain here how household storage can help with all your storage woes.

-They all take up space, so rather than cramming full the garage or shed so that it resembles some sort of assault course, consider a secure self storage unit.
+They all take up space.
+So rather than cramming full the garage or shed so that it resembles some sort of assault course, consider a secure self storage unit.

-More and more customers are realising the benefits of using a storage service during renovation or DIY projects.
+Increasingly people are realising the benefits of using a storage service during renovation or DIY projects.
 Having a clear space to work in is so much easier, helping you or your builder to work faster and more efficiently.

-Using storage services for this purpose can be really helpful, especially if the rental property is already furnished, or not large enough to accommodate all your possessions.
-It also means that many boxes don’t have to unpacked and packed again when you eventually buy and move into your new home.
+Using storage services for this purpose can be really helpful, especially if the rental property is already furnished or not large enough to accommodate all your things.
+It also means that many boxes don’t have to be unpacked and packed again when you eventually move into your new home.

 Chances are you might want to do some decorating to put your own personal stamp on your new home as well.
 Leaving your goods in storage until the work is completed can make life a lot easier.
 You can collect and unpack at a pace to suit you.

 This can be an emotional time for them and parting with things they hold dear can be upsetting, especially if it happens suddenly.
 By using household storage, it buys you time to gradually help your relative sort out his or her possessions.

 From babies to teenagers, children change all the time and so does the gear they either need or collect over the years.
 Self storage can prove a salvation for families with children.
 If you haven’t finished with the pitter patter of tiny feet, then you may want to store toys and baby equipment until it is needed again.

-If you inherit family heirlooms, or other items of sentimental value, you may find that you don’t necessarily want to display them in your home, but don’t want to part with them either.
+If you inherit family heirlooms or other items of sentimental value, you may find that you don’t necessarily want to display them in your home, but don’t want to part with them either.
 If space is a problem, then pack them carefully and place them into secure self storage.